Nicolas-Orthopus/test_github/README.md

 Few details :
 - IDE used : VSCode + ROS + Ubuntu 20.4
-- Target platform : ???
+- Target platform : Arduino ?
+Rasberry Pi ?

 ### About hardware : mechanical design release notes

 Please note that :
-- the current version is using PLA 3D-printed part and carbon tubes
+- the current version is using PLA 3D-printed parts and carbon tubes
 - the actuator is a Kinova KA-75.
 In further developments, this arm support will have its own actuator
 - cables are not represented (to be precised)
-- screws are not represented (to be precised)
+- screws are not represented (not sure)
-- others components may be missing to build an entire prototype